RestComm/sip-servlets/sip-servlets-examples/click-to-call/readme.txt

 mvn clean compile war:war

 To deploy:
+drop the generated war file in webapps Tomcat directory or Jboss deploy directory.

-Add a context entry in the tomcat's servler.xml like this:
+Alternatively you can add a context entry in the tomcat's server.xml like this (this won't work on Jboss and this is not the recommended way to go) :
 	<Context
 	className="org.mobicents.servlet.sip.startup.SipStandardContext"
 	configClass="org.mobicents.servlet.sip.startup.SipContextConfig"